RivinHD/Tsunami-Simulation/docs_sphinx/submissions/large_data_input_output.rst

 1. Installation of netCDF
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-``netCDF`` can be installed OS specific:
+``netCDF`` can be installed OS specific

     **Windows**

-        1. `Download <https://docs.unidata.ucar.edu/netcdf-c/current/winbin.html>_` and install the netCDF-C library and utilities
+        1. `Download <https://docs.unidata.ucar.edu/netcdf-c/current/winbin.html>`_ and install the netCDF-C library and utilities

         2. Install as usual and make sure to ``add netCDF`` to the system ``PATH`` for all users

     **Linux and MAC**

-        The easiest way to install netCDF is via `Homebrew <https://brew.sh/>_`.
+        The easiest way to install netCDF is via `Homebrew <https://brew.sh/>`_.
 Run the following command in the terminal:

         .. code-block:: bash